cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/shell-access.rst

 Exercise
 ----------------------------------------------------------------------

-Communicate with a suport staff membera and ask them for their public key.
+Communicate with a support staff members and ask them for their public key.
 Add this public key to your authorized keys file on ``india``.
-Ask the staff memberto log into your account.
+Ask the staff member to log into your account.
 You naturally need to give the staff member your portalname.
 Verify if he can browse to the project you have an issue with.